DatNguyen97-VN/NN_RGB_FLAPPY_BIRD/readme.md

 ## 5. Additional Features in The Future
 **A low-pass filter** is used to process noise from the camera, as the current noise affects the NN RGB, causing errors in the centroid calculation of the hand.

+## 6. Getting Started

+This setup provides a very simple script-based "demo setup" that allows to check out this project on the DE2-115 board.

+ + FPGA Board: 📚 DE2-115 FPGA Board
+ + FPGA: `Intel Cyclone-IV EP4CE115F29C7`
+ + Toolchain: Intel Quartus Prime (tested with Quartus Prime 21.1.1 Lite Edition - Lite Edition)

+ **Configuration**
+ + Clock: 50MHz from on-board oscillator
+ + Reset: via on-board button "KEY0"
+ + Re-start: via on-board button "KEY1"
+ + Bird selection: via on-board button "SW2" and "SW3
+ + Start game: via on-board button "SW1"

+ **How To Run**
+The `create_project.tcl` TCL script in this directory can be used to create a complete Quartus project.

+ 1. start Quartus (in GUI mode)
+ 2. in the menu line click "View/Utility Windows/Tcl console" to open the Tcl console
+ 3. use the console to naviagte to this folder: `cd NN_RGB_FLAPPY_BIRD/boards/de2-115`
+ 4. execute `source create_project.tcl` - this will create and open the actual Quartus project in this folder
+ 5. if a "select family" prompt appears select the "Cyclone IV E" family and click OK
+ 6. double click on "Compile Design" in the "Tasks" window.
+This will synthesize, map and place & route your design and will also generate the actual FPGA bitstream when the process is done open the programmer (for example via "Tools/Programmer") and click "Start" in the programmer window to upload the bitstream to your FPGA.

 ## 6. References
 1. FPGA4student, Basys 3 FPGA OV7670 Camera, https://www.fpga4student.com/2018/08/basys-3-fpga-ov7670-camera.html
 2. Mr. Marco Winzker, FPGA Design of a Neural Network for Color Detection, https://github.com/Marco-Winzker/NN_RGB_FPGA